the-taproom/build-process/README.md

 ```

 3. Run npm install (or yarn install)
-- Note: If initial `npm install` fails it may be due to invalid JSON.
-Delete `package-lock.json` and try again.
 4. Make sure Shopify tooling is installed
 - `brew tap shopify/shopify`
 - `brew install themekit`